AElmoznino/coderdojo-web-angular/README.md

 ## TODOS:

-- [ ] Add multiple languages support.
-Get Header/Navigation texts from CMS.
+- [ ] Create helper that creates object of words-query for easier access
 - [ ] Add types to data returned by GraphCMS
 - [ ] Tests
 - [x] ~~Add 404 page~~ Redirect to start page if unknown path (i.e. add wildcard route)